 In the space below, draw a diagram of an Ebb and Flow system.
 The diagram should include labels for the: reservoir, growing chamber, Rockwool®, pump, and all of the tubing.
-Use arrows to show which way the nutrient solutions.
+Use arrows to show which way the nutrient solution flows through the system..